charlienewey/blog.newey.me/_drafts/2018-11-30-stochastic-gradient-descent.md

 * Let $\underset{n \times 1}{\theta}$ be our parameter vector - an $n$-length
   vector containing the coefficients for each feature and the bias term.

-In this case, the objective function can be phrased as follows;
+In this case, the objective function over a dataset $X$ is defined as follows;

 $$
 f(\theta) = \frac{1}{2m} (y - \theta^{T}X)^{T}(y - \theta^{T}X)